chromium/chromium/docs/accessibility/os/how_a11y_works.md

 the major system components to give a good foundation for additional exploration.

+![Chrome OS Accessibility Architecture: entities and how they relate to one another.](figures/architecture.png)

 At a glance, Chrome OS accessibility roughly decomposes into three major entities, separated by large abstractions like process boundaries or api layers.